NikhilVaghela07/Web-Wizard-Hackathon/README.md

 # 🚀 Chatrix Hub - Professional Real-Time Chat Application

-A beautiful, modern real-tim- **Loading States** - Professional loading indicators throughout
+A beautiful, modern real-time chat application built with the MERN stack and enhanced with **ShadCN UI** components for a truly professional user experience.

 ## 👥 Team Details